ProfBird/GradingAssistant/README.md

 ### Unit Testing
 [Mocha](https://mochajs.org) unit test files are in the test subfolder.
 Each bug fix or enhancement should include a unit test if one does not already exist.

+### JSDoc
+On 1/5/2024, I started using [JSDoc](https://jsdoc.app).
+I maninly did this so I could keep track of types.
+New code has JSDoc comments, I'm slowly adding JSDoc comments to old code.

+### ES6 Classes
+On 1/5/2024, I started refactoring the code to use ES6 classes.
+Part of the reason was to make the code more modular.
+I want to have a separate class for each type of testing: HTML+CSS, JavaScript, C#, etc.
+There are currently these two classes:
+- HtmlAndCssChecker - I'm in the process of moving code specific to checking HTML and CSS out of SubmissionChecker into this class.
+- JSChecker - This is a new class for checking JavaScript in web pages and .js files.

 ------------